77batbat/Beiwe_documentation/README.md

 ...

 ```
-Input of this function  are points with 2xN matrix of two-dimension.
+Inputs of this function are points with 2xN matrix of two-dimension.
 We starts with 2xK matrix of two-dimensional locations that warp `points`, called warp_matrix, and fill a vector of integers with 1 if and only if warp_matrix row value pushes points.
-In the end, the output are 2xN matrix of warped two-dimensional points.
+In the end, the output is a 2xN matrix of warped two-dimensional points.